PuffyDucks/lunalandwiki/content/Fall 2024/ECS122A/Quiz Preps/Quiz 1 Solutions.md

     for( i=1 to n^2)
            print hello
 ```
-fuck man just look at it i guess
+idk man just look at it i guess
 $T(n)=T(n/2)+n^2$
 #### Problem 6.)
 ##### Write  pseudocode that lists the subsets of an array of ints.